 Frequently, I see the fiddle leaf fig plants in spaces that are more modern and minimalistic.
 But, I think the fig leaf adds understated balance in beachy-vibe rooms, and pair beautifully with neutrals and shades of blue.

 After I posted this collection of pillows (including the famous Peter Dunham fig leaf fabric), I’ve become even more obsessed with adding the look to our home!

-Today I wanted to share some inspiration on how beautiful the fig leaf (or patterns of) can look in a space, and offer some ideas for how you can get the same look in your own home!
+Today I wanted to share some inspiration on how beautiful and sophisticated the fig leaf (or patterns of) can look in a space, and offer some ideas for how you can get the same look in your own home!